 • What is the relationship between student engagement and affirmative relationships?
 How does a teacher foster affirmative relationships?
 What strategies/approaches are being used in your partner schools?
 What would a student's "Bill of Rights" look like?

-Seminar session 8: Action Research: Alberta Education's perspective
+Seminar session 6: Action Research

-- Why engage in action research?

-- What is action research?

-- How does one conduct action research?

-- What is the direction of Alberta Education?
+- Why engage in action research? - What is action research? - How does one conduct action research?
+How do we use Action Research in our classrooms? - What is the direction of Alberta Education?